shivanand25bai11346/digital-literacy-project/README.md

 This module emphasizes building a professional online identity using platforms like GitHub, LinkedIn, and others.
 It involves setting up profiles and organizing basic academic and career-related information.

 The purpose is to help students establish an online presence that can be accessed by recruiters, internship coordinators, and collaborators.
-It also introduces the concept of personal branding and encourages long-term planning for career development.
+It also introduces the concept of personal branding and encourages long term planning for career development.

 Module 3: Coding & Collaboration Platforms

 This module introduces students to coding practice platforms and cloud-based collaboration tools.
-It includes solving beginner-level programming problems and creating tools like Google Forms for interaction and data collection.
+It includes solving beginner level programming problems and creating tools like Google Forms for interaction and data collection.

-The module improves problem-solving skills, logical thinking, and familiarity with tools used in academic and professional environments.
+The module improves problem solving skills, logical thinking, and familiarity with tools used in academic and professional environments.
 It also highlights the importance of collaboration and effective use of digital platforms for teamwork.

 Module 4: Professional Communication & Etiquette